wanforge/quotes/README.md

 ## C
 - 🌊 Courage is not the absence of fear, but simply moving on with dignity despite that fear.
+- 🍂 Can you imagine what I would do if I could do all I can?
 - 🍃 Can miles truly separate you from friends...
 If you want to be with someone you love, aren't you already there?
 - 🎵 Conditions fall apart.
 Persist with diligence.
 - 🏆 Chaos and Order are not enemies, only opposites.